-15. "Lawyers, Guns, and Money": Transnational Threats and U.S. National Security 07 16.
-Ethical Issues in War: An Overview 15 III.
-Strategic Issues and Considerations 17.
-Ethics and War in Comparative Religious Perspective 29 18.
-International Law and the New World Order: Redefining Sovereignty 43 19.
-A Nationalist's View of Lawfare 63 20.
-The United States and the International Criminal Court 75 21.
-Retooling U.S. Public Diplomacy as a Strategic Instrument of Foreign Policy .95 22.
-A Primer on Civil-Military Relations for Senior Leaders 05 23.
-New Requirements for a New Challenge: The Military's Role in Border Security 15 24.
-Creating Strategy in an Era of Change: The Plains Indian Wars 33 25.
-U.S. Relations with North Korea, 1991-2000 49 26.
-Painting Yourself Into a Corner: Conflict Termination, Unconditional Surrender, and the Case of Japan 65 27.
-The Guerrilla Warfare Problem: Revolutionary War and the Kennedy Administration Response, 1961-1963 81 pendix I: Guidelines for Strategy Formulation
+15. "Lawyers, Guns, and Money": Transnational Threats and U.S. National Security 207 Paul Rexton Kan 07 Part III: Strategic Issues and Considerations 16.
+Ethical Issues in War: An Overview 217 17.
+International Law, Sovereignty, and World Order Revisited 229 18.
+The United States and the International Criminal Court 245 19.
+Retooling U.S. Public Diplomacy as a Strategic Instrument of Foreign Policy 265 20.
+Navigating the Linkage Between Culture and Strategy: A Guide to Understanding the Analytical Cultural Framework for Strategy and Policy 275 21.
+Strategic Thinking and Culture: A Framework for Analysis Frank L. Jones 287 22.
+A Primer on Civil-Military Relations for Senior Leaders 306 23.
+Professionalizing Stability Operations in the U.S. Armed Forces 317 Part IV: Cases 24.
+To End All Wars?
+A Case Study of Conflict Termination in World War I 337 25.
+Creating Strategy in an Era of Change: The Plains Indian Wars 349 26.
+U.S. Relations with North Korea, 1991-2000 365 27.
+Painting Yourself Into a Corner: Conflict Termination, Unconditional Surrender, and the Case of Japan 381